mpatricia22/SummitFit/README.md

 * The landing page image
 <br>
+1. The landing page in the header section includes h1 heading.

+2. Welcoming message using the color white.

-The landing page in the header section includes h1 heading welcoming message, a video to grab user's attention extracted from pexels.A h3 heading to allow users to visualize which audience this website would be applicable to and there is also a call to action button redirecting to the registration form.
+3. Video to grab user's attention extracted from pexels.com.

+4. A h3 heading to allow users to visualize which audience this website would be applicable to.

+5. There is also a call to action button redirecting to the registration form.

 <div align="center">
     <img src="assets/images/screenshots/screenshothome.png" width="400px"</img>